Our mission is to preserve and care for fields, forests, farms, and shorelines in the Town of Falmouth.

-The Falmouth Land Trust was started in 1981 by a small group of citizens committed to protecting open space in Falmouth to help preserve the rural character of the community.
-Since then, trustees have helped preserve over 1200 acres of land in Falmouth, with much of this available for public access via an extensive trail network.
+The Falmouth Land Trust (FLT) was started in 1981 by a small group of citizens committed to protecting open space in Falmouth to help preserve the rural character of the community.
+Since then, trustees have helped preserve over 1,500 acres of land in Falmouth, with much of it available for public access via an extensive trail network.
 In early 2010, a small group of trustees and Falmouth citizens committed themselves to developing a trail system that runs from Portland to Cumberland, touching many of the parcels protected by the Trust’s work.

 — Jennifer grimm, executive director

 The Falmouth Land Trust has acquired many properties in order to fulfill its mission of conserving open space in Falmouth.
-Many of these properties are open to the public for recreational use, and we encourage the public to get out on the trails and enjoy themselves.
+Many of these properties are open to the public for recreational use, and we encourage the public to get out on the trails and enjoy them.

 We preserve and care for fields, forests, farms, and shorelines in the Town of Falmouth.
 This involves property acquisition, baseline analysis, trail building and maintenance, working with various user groups and municipal governments, and the tireless stewarding of the properties under our care.